Find answers to the most commonly asked questions about Auburn House and the Residents Association

 2. Can I bring guests into the park?

 Yes, adult members are permitted up to 5 non-resident guests per household.
 Members’ children 12-15 years of age entering the park without an adult are permitted 2 guests per household with parental permission.
 If you are having a gathering of more people, a Guest List form must be completed and returned to the Auburn House prior to your event for approval (max.
 25 guests).
 There is a maximum of two (2) Guest Lists per day during summer.
 ABRA has the right to decline any large group.
 Please refer to the Auburn House Rules for our full Guest Policy.
+Members MUST remain in the park/facility with their guests at all times.

 3. Are dogs permitted in Auburn House or Park?